Best Crab Dip

 Here’s why you’ll love this Hot Crab Dip recipe:

 • QUICK and EASY.
-Mix up the filling in one bowl, add the filling to a skillet and top with golden panko then bake – that’s it!
+Mix up the filling in one bowl, add the filling to a skillet and top with golden panko then bake—that’s it!

 a hand dipping into baked crab dip in a black skillet with a baguette slice

-• Green onions: don’t substitute with any other onion because they will be too strong and crunchy.
+• Green onions: Don’t substitute with any other onion because they will be too strong and crunchy.

-• Worcestershire sauce: adds a depth of complex savory, slightly tangy flavor.
+• Worcestershire sauce: Adds a depth of complex, savory, slightly tangy flavor.

-• Old Bay Seasoning: is made for seafood and infuses the entire dip with sublime flavor.
+• Old Bay Seasoning: This is made for seafood and infuses the entire dip with sublime flavor.
 Please use Old Bay Seasoning as its multi-dimension, complex flavor is hard to imitate.

-• Panko: is optional but panko + butter create a mesmerizing CRUNCH that beautifully complements the creamy dip.
-Panko is a Japanese breadcrumb sold in every grocery store (including Walmart) usually next to the other breadcrumbs.
-Panko breadcrumbs are larger and dryer than normal breadcrumbs so they absorb less moisture and become much crispier.
-Please do not substitute panko breadcrumbs with Italian breadcrumbs, it is better to omit them then use Italian breadcrumbs.
+• Panko: This is optional, but panko + butter creates a mesmerizing CRUNCH that beautifully complements the creamy dip.
+Panko is a Japanese breadcrumb sold in every grocery store (including Walmart), usually next to the other breadcrumbs.

 top view of showing what to serve with easy crab dip surrounded by vegetables, crackers, chips and baguette slices